 How to Calculate Saddle Setback?

-The following steps outline how to calculate the Saddle Setback.
+The following steps outline how to calculate the Saddle Setback using the formula above (a simplified geometry estimate).

-1. First, measure the saddle height (SH) from the center of the bottom bracket to the top of the saddle along the seatpost.
+1. Measure the saddle height (SH) from the center of the bottom bracket to the saddle along the seat tube/seatpost line.

-5. After making the adjustments, verify the saddle setback with the calculator above.
+5. After making adjustments, measure the actual saddle setback on the bike to verify.

 Example Problem :